• Skip to primary navigation

 The Northland Craft Trust purchased the quarry site in 1983 and appointed the first manager, stained glass expert Sam Halstead.
 The Trust continues to oversee the site under a full-time manager and administrative staff.

 The Quarry has undergone major changes since the 1980s.
 Old buildings have been demolished and new spaces developed but the original organic look of the place remains.
 The Northland Craft Gallery opened on the site in February 1984 and provided an important venue for local artists.
 Now known as the Yvonne Rust Gallery, the space was refurbished in 2011.
 A new wood-fired kiln opened in 2017.
-There is now a cafe, a co-operative store selling the works of resident artists, and the Quarry shop stocks a wide range of clays, glazes and ceramics tools.
-Like-minded groups operate from the site – Te Kowhai Print Trust, woodturners.
+There is now a cafe, a Co-op Shop selling the works of Northland artists, and the Quarry Shop stocks a wide range of clays, glazes, ceramics tools and high-quality paints.
+Te Kowhai Print Trust and Live to Print also operate from this site.

 Footer